 Directions to camp

 Bear Hug is held at the Flathead Lake United Methodist Camp (FLUMC) located off Highway 93 on the western shore of the lake, between Polson and Somers.

 Coming from the south on Highway 93, the Bear Hug ''turn here'' sign stands about three-quarters of a mile north of the Rollins Store, on the Right.

 Coming from the north on Highway 93, look for the sign on your left at mile marker 89, about nine miles south of Lakeside.
 Turn east (left) onto Rollins Lakeshore Drive and follow the Bear Hug and Methodist camp signs, keeping to the middle fork at the Fire Hall.

 Park in the lot above camp and walk to the dining hall to register, You might bring a small personal item (i.e. pillow) you can put on a bed to claim it.

 Once you decide on a cabin you can drive there to unload.

 Registration & Fees

-Registration is limited to 110, so sign up early!
+Registration is limited to 110, so sign up now!
 Enrollment is on a first-come, first served basis but we must receive your payment in order to reserve your spot.

 Children 10 & under: $70